Learn what chia seeds are, their numerous health benefits, and how they can be added to a variety of kid-friendly snacks and meals!

 Chia seeds and their oil have been found to have high levels of phenolic compounds.
 Phenolic compounds are found in plants and play a role in antioxidant activity.
 Antioxidants are important in the daily diet since they can fight against toxins that cause diseases including cancer, heart disease, and premature aging.

 Chia also holds a high fiber content.
 Fiber has many great health benefits, including decreasing inflammation and lowering cholesterol.
-It continues to be low in the typical American diet, with the average American only getting 12 grams/day (compared to the 25-30 grams/day recommended by the American Dietetic Association for optimal health).
+It continues to be low in the typical American diet, with the average American only getting 12 grams/day (compared to the 25-30 grams/day recommended by the Academy of Nutrition and Dietetics for optimal health).
 Fiber slows the breakdown of foods in your body, which helps moderate the rise of blood sugar after eating a meal.
 There are two types of fiber, soluble and insoluble fiber, and both have their own health benefits.
 Soluble fiber helps bind fecal contents in your gut that can reduce cholesterol.
 Insoluble fiber helps you have regular bowel movements.
 The recommended ratio of insoluble fiber to soluble fiber is 3 to 1.
 Chia seeds have an even mixture of both soluble and insoluble fiber.
+Try these delicious overnight oats for a fiber-packed way to start the day!

 How do I eat Chia Seeds?

 Chia can be a great addition to your daily diet as a functional food rich in omega-3’s, antioxidants, and fiber.
-The seed itself has a very mild taste and gives food an added crunch.
+The seed itself has a very mild taste and gives food an added crunch, which is why we love this cocoa chia seed pudding!
 Try Chia seeds in a variety of foods to see how you can incorporate this popular functional food into you and your family’s diet.
 It is a wonderful alternative to flaxseed, which has a strong flavor that sensitive palates may not enjoy.

-- Add a tablespoon to cereals, yogurt and smoothies for a morning boost.
+- Add a tablespoon to cereals, yogurt, and smoothies for a morning boost.
+Try this delicious breakfast smoothie with chia!

-- Add a tablespoon into baking mixtures such as pancakes and muffin mix .
+- Add a tablespoon into baking mixtures such as pancakes, waffles and muffin mix.

-- If you leave Chia seeds in a liquid mixture for over an hour, they can become jelly-like, with a texture similar to tapioca.
+- Make a jelly-like mixture.
+Put chia seeds in a liquid mixture for over an hour, to give a texture similar to tapioca.